tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/lessons/lesson-2/overview.md

 During the second week we will dive into Python and learn some basic elements of Python programming language.
 We will also continue learning how to use the Course Environment and version control with Git + GitHub.
-The main components of today\'s lesson can be found in the navigation bar to the left.
+The main components of today's lesson can be found in the navigation bar to the left.

 ## Learning goals